Arab–Khazar wars: Arabs

 Arab armies of the early Muslim conquests contained sizeable contingents of light and heavy cavalry, but relied primarily on their infantry.
 Arab cavalry was often limited to skirmishing early in a battle before dismounting and fighting on foot.
-The Arab armies resisted cavalry charges by digging trenches and forming a spear wall behind them.
-This tactic indicates the discipline of the Arab armies, particularly the elite Syrian troops, which in the Umayyad period served continuously rather than being called up for specific campaigns, and were a de facto professional, standing army.
-According to Kennedy, the Arabs' higher degree of training and discipline gave them an advantage against nomadic peoples such as the Khazars.
+Arab armies resisted cavalry charges by digging trenches and forming a spear wall behind them.
+This tactic indicates the discipline of Arab armies, particularly the elite Syrian troops, which in the Umayyad period served continuously rather than being called up for specific campaigns, and were a de facto professional, standing army.
+According to Kennedy, the Arabs' higher degree of training and discipline gave them an advantage against nomadic peoples like the Khazars.

-In the 8th century, Arab armies were often accompanied by local forces provided by the various local potentates, who not only were under Arab suzerainty, but often enough had suffered themselves by Khazar raids.
+In the 8th century, Arab armies were often accompanied by local forces provided by the various local potentates, who not only were under Arab suzerainty, but often enough had suffered themselves due to Khazar raids.
 Thus in 732 the presiding prince of Armenia, Ashot III Bagratuni, is known to have renewed an agreement for the employment of Armenian cavalry with the Arab army for three years, in exchange for 100,000 silver dirhams per year.
 (Note: For comparison, a hundred dirhams was the standard monthly salary of the elite Syrian soldiery in the Umayyad period.)